ckainz11/ckainz11/README.md

 ## :rocket: Working on

-Currently I am working on a school project called [PlanB](https://github.com/ckainz11/PlanB).
-It is a band managing tool developed with TS, React.js and Firebase.
+Currently I am working on a school project called Deveo.
+It is a tool to create, share and view digital cards, that can be freely designed.
-Also I am participating in the [Advent of Code 2020](https://github.com/ckainz11/AdventOfCode2020).

 ## :mailbox: Contact